nens/threedi-docs/source/index.rst

 3Di is a result of a consortium of Stelling Hydraulics, Deltares, TU Delft and Nelen & Schuurmans.
 The computational core is developed by Prof. dr. ir.
 G. S. Stelling, who worked on the subgrid technique in close collaboration with Prof. dr. ir.
 V. Casulli.
 Most of the techniques used within the 3Di computational core are published in scientific papers.
-The rest of the software is maintained and developed by Nelen & Schuurmans Technology.
+3Di is maintained and further developed by Nelen & Schuurmans.

-:cite:t:`Volp2013`

 Table of contents
 =================